akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 52: Thursday April 8, 2021

+**Pomodoros Completed**: 5

+**Today's Progress**: Working on Lesson 4's collection method assignments and practice problems.

+**My Feelings:** Feeling good.
+Things are starting to connect.
+I was proud of myself today for recognizing when a method was using short circuit evaluation before looking at the answer.
+I don't have everything memorized but I'm starting to understand what's happening and where to look for answers.

 ### Day 51: Wednesday April 7, 2021

 **Pomodoros Completed**: 3